MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Application Details

 \section{Application Details}

-This appendix provides additional details for the applications briefly summarized in Sec.~\ref{sec:apps}.
-These examples illustrate how the proposed MineRobot framework supports a spectrum of mining-robot applications in virtual environments.
+This appendix provides additional details for the applications briefly summarized in Section~\ref{sec:apps}.
+These examples illustrate how the proposed MineRobot framework supports a spectrum of mining-robot application workflows.
 Workspace visualization is implemented using the FK solver, while trajectory generation is driven by the IK solver.
-We also developed virtual reality (VR) interfaces for robot operation and a digital twin architecture that leverages the kinematics solvers for bidirectional synchronization between physical and virtual systems.
+We also developed virtual reality (VR) interfaces for robot operation and a digital-twin workflow prototype that leverages the kinematics solvers for bidirectional synchronization between physical and virtual systems.